SophieMcGee/brick_heroes/README.md

   - Examples of milestones included:
       - Setting up the user authentication system.
       - Developing the borrowing and returning workflows.
-      - Implementing e-commerce functionality for gift cards and set purchases.
+      - Implementing e-commerce functionality for subscriptions and potential future ecommerce options.

 This iterative structure ensured steady progress while maintaining the flexibility to pivot when necessary.